vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>First BOT Telegram Samantha goes live</summary>

-On 03/07, we launched the first Bot Samantha on Telegram.
+On 03/07, we launched our first Bot Samantha on Telegram.

 </details>